 Finally, this is the place to convey the company’s personality through photos and through your copy.
 Potential job applicants especially want to know if a company is creative, laidback, focused, straightforward, uncompromising, irreverent, challenging or any other possible trait.
 This is a great place to give an idea of the company’s culture, yes, but even more than that, its personality.

 To a large extent, your tone and word choices can help convey the personality, too.
-A company that uses language like “Submit an application to join our team” is different than “Inquire about open job positions” or “Join our crew!”
+A company that uses language like “Submit an application to join our team” is different than “Inquire about open job positions.”

-Putting all of these elements together helps to paint a vivid picture of your company, and helps the many people who visit this page understand more about them and decide to interact with them much faster.
+Putting all these elements together helps to paint a vivid picture of your company and helps the many people who visit this page understand more about them and decide to interact with them much faster.